 Among those present were two distinguished Jewish religion scholars (one of them the editor of an organ of reformed Jews); several spiritualists; a high-ranking mason; one physician and two or three lawyers.

-In the book “A Guide to Theosophy” there is a description of the movement’s creation, and the statement that the Theosophical Society was founded on 17 November 1875.
-HPB had a copy of the book and on page 51 of the volume she added, in ink:
+In the book “A Guide to Theosophy” there is a description of the movement’s creation and the statement that the Theosophical Society was founded “on 17 November 1875”.
+HPB had a copy of the book and on page 51 of the volume she corrected the information, adding this commentary in ink:

 “Formally; Yet in truth it was founded on 7th September 1875 at my house in 46 Irving Place, New York.”

-And Boris de Zirkoff, the editor of H.P.B.’s Collected Writings, writes:
+Boris de Zirkoff, the editor of H.P.B.’s Collected Writings, concludes: